metagol/metagol/README.md

 Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework.
 Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.
+If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib) or cite the relevant paper.

 #### Using Metagol